EV-OD/testpoint/firebase-structure.md

 3. `tests` - Test definitions with questions subcollection
 4. `test_sessions` - Individual student test-taking sessions

+**Note**: The Firestore rules also reference a `test_submissions` collection, but this appears to be an alias or alternative reference to `test_sessions` for completed tests.

 ---

 ## 1. `users` Collection